SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/actions_api/_index.en.md

 linkTitle: "Actions API"
 weight: 14
 description: >
-    A low-level interface for providing virtualised device input to the web browser.
+    A low-level interface for providing virtualized device input actions to the web browser.
 ---

-in addition to the high-level [element interactions]({{< ref "/documentation/webdriver/elements/interactions.md" >}}), the [Actions API](https://w3c.github.io/webdriver/#dfn-actions) provides granular control over exactly what designated input devices can do.
+In addition to the high-level [element interactions]({{< ref "/documentation/webdriver/elements/interactions.md" >}}), the [Actions API](https://w3c.github.io/webdriver/#dfn-actions) provides granular control over exactly what designated input devices can do.
 Selenium provides an interface for 3 kinds of input sources: a key input for keyboard devices, a pointer input for a mouse, pen or touch devices,